Sükhbaatar Square: Yellow Palace

-Throughout the late 19th and early 20th centuries, the grounds of the present day government palace and public square were largely occupied by a temple-monastery-palace complex (the Yellow Palace or шар ордон), which acted as the official residence of Mongolia's spiritual leader, the Jebtsundamba Khutughtu.
+Throughout the late 19th and early 20th centuries, the grounds of the present-day government palace and public square were largely occupied by a temple-monastery-palace complex (the Yellow Palace or шар ордон), which acted as the official residence of Mongolia's spiritual leader, the Jebtsundamba Khutughtu.
 The temple and its environs were called Zuun Khuree or Eastern Monastery to differentiate it from the Gandantegchinlen Monastery and its surrounding settlements to the west.
 An open-air field was located just south of the temple complex and was surrounded on all sides by rough-hewn wooden fences and prayer wheels.
 Beyond that stood temples, residences of the nobility and clergy as well as the Baruun Damnuurchin markets.
 At the south end of the square stood a red imperial arch with green tiled eaves built in erected in 1883.
 Mongolian wrestling and Tsam dances were often staged there in the presence of nobles and clergy.
 Over time, it devolved into a dumping ground of the growing city's refuse.
 The Bogd Khan would sometimes be seen passing along its edge on his royal procession.

+Statue of D.Sükhbaatar

-The temple-complex was razed following the Outer Mongolian Revolution of 1921.
-In 1923 the central square was named in honor of the Mongolian revolutionary hero Damdin Sükhbaatar after his death that same year.
-The newspaper "Izvestiya Ulanbator khoto" reported on July 15, 1925, that "in line with Mongolian tradition, the fourth anniversary of the People's Revolution was celebrated with rallies at the square dedicated to D.Sükhbaatar".
-The current statue of Sükhbaatar upon his horse was created in 1946 by the sculptor Sonomyn Choimbol (1907-1970) and is located on the spot where Sükhbaatar's horse allegedly urinated during a rally on July 8, 1921, celebrating the victory of the 1921 revolution.
-Sükhbaatar's horse urinating was seen as a good omen and a marker was buried on the spot by a man called "Bonehead" Gavaa.
-In 1946, Khorloogiin Choibalsan had the square paved and had the marker dug out and chose the spot as the place of Sukhbaatar's statue.
+The temple-complex was razed following the Mongolian People's Revolution of 1921.
+In 1923, the central square was named in honor of the Mongolian revolutionary hero Damdin Sükhbaatar after his death that same year.
+The newspaper "Izvestiya Ulanbator khoto" reported on 15 July 1925, that "in line with Mongolian tradition, the fourth anniversary of the People's Revolution was celebrated with rallies at the square dedicated to D.Sükhbaatar".
+The current statue of Sükhbaatar on his horse was created in 1946 by the sculptor Sonomyn Choimbol (1907-1970) and is located at the spot where Sükhbaatar's horse allegedly urinated during a rally on 8 July 1921, celebrating the victory of the 1921 revolution.
+Sükhbaatar's horse urinating was seen as a good omen, and a marker was buried on the spot by a man called "Bonehead" Gavaa.